 - 1 egg

-- 2 tbsp oil from a jar of sun-dried tomatoes or extra virgin olive oil
+- 2 tablespoon oil from a jar of sun-dried tomatoes or extra virgin olive oil

 - 50 g sun-dried tomatoes in oil, drained